 Interpretations of EBV serologies, unlike standard viral serologies on paired sera, are based on the differential profiles of antibodies in a single serum against multiple antigens.
-During the acute phase of Infectious Mononucleosis (IM), IgG and IgM responses to viral capsid antigen complex (VCA) are rapid and occur almost simultaneously.
-VCA-IgM antibodies are reliably detectable only during primary infections.
-Due to the variable incubation period and intensity of symptoms, by the time patients consult their physicians, nearly all have reached peak titers of IgG.
+There is wide variation in the peak titers of each antibody and the time to develop a full spectrum of antibodies among patients.
+Many asymptomatic individuals maintain high, unchanging titers.
+This variability, together with the false-positive and false-negative problems associated with IgM detection, precludes the use of simple IgG/IgM testing for the diagnosis of Infectious Mononucleosis (IM).
+During the acute phase of IM, IgG and IgM responses to viral capsid antigen complex (VCA) are rapid and occur almost simultaneously.
 In general, both IgG and IgM become detectable within 2-3 weeks of onset and peak at 4-6 weeks.
 VCA-IgM disappears rapidly thereafter, while IgG wanes slightly and then varies little for life.

-EBNA IgG response often can yield valuable information as to the patient's underlying problems since 10-15% of the IM patients have no detectable VCA-IgM response by the time of the first serum collection.
-EBNA antibodies are absent during the acute phase.
-Their gradual appearance begins during the first to second month after onset, persisting for life.
-Hence, VCA-IgG antibodies found with low titer or no anti-EBNA indicates acute IM phase serum, whereas VCA-IgG antibodies in the presence of peak titer anti-EBNA indicate a later infection.
+The time course and the strength of EBNA IgG response often can yield valuable information as to the patient's underlying problems.
+EBNA antibodies are absent during the acute phase and 10-15% of IM patients have no detectable VCA-IgM response by the time of the first serum collection.
+The gradual appearance of EBNA antibodies begins during the first to second month after onset, persisting for life.
+Hence, VCA-IgG antibodies found with low titer or no anti-EBNA indicates acute IM phase serum, whereas VCA-IgG antibodies in the presence of peak titer anti-EBNA, indicates later infection.